Objects

 What does it mean if I dream about finances repeatedly?

-Recurring dreams about finances may indicate persistent anxieties or unresolved issues related to money and security.
-They can highlight a need to address these concerns in your waking life.
+Recurring dreams about finances may suggest unresolved themes related to self-worth or security.
+They often invite reflection on these areas in your waking life.

 Private.
 Gentle.
 No fear-based interpretation.